insoPL/WuxiaDownloader/README.md

 Executable files can be created using pyinstaller

 ### Widnows
-There is pyinstaller's .spec file in main cataloge configured to export program to single executable.
+There is pyinstaller's .spec file in main cataloge configured to export program to single exe file.
 You just need to update path inside pathex

 ## License